 This one-term course is offered to students who have completed the Speech and Debate Introduction course (LG341) and are interested in membership on the Speech and Debate Team.
 This course will include research using targeted searches, evaluating search results, evaluating credibility of research, and creating original research on topics assigned by the instructor.

 What is archaeology?
 How has it evolved?
 How does it differ from, yet depend upon, the other sciences?
 What questions do archaeologists ask?
 What are their methods?
 Combining discussion and hands-on learning with an in-depth research project, this course explores archaeology’s discoveries, mysteries, and controversies since its beginnings in the Renaissance, as well as the revolutionary scientific and theoretical advances of the past few decades.
-Topics vary annually with the interests of the students, who keep a blog to chart the course of their research.
+Topics vary annually with the interests of the students.
 The course culminates in a model panel conference emulating the ways in which the experts share and interrogate their work.

 This one-term, three-credit course consists of 30 hours of classroom and 6 hours of private, in-car training and is designed to teach traffic rules, regulations, and defensive driving techniques.
 Under “Joshua’s Law” in the state of Georgia, any person, 16 years of age or older, who applies for a driver’s license, will be required to show proof of completion of a driver education program.
 This program meets these requirements.
 A substantial fee is required (cost to be announced annually).
 Drivers Education is a pass/fail course and is not used to compute GHSA eligibility or the Marist GPA.